GroupWorld.net Conference Room Help

 - Use to draw freehand lines.

-- Use to draw filled ovals and circles.
+- Use to draw filled ovals and circles (press shift to force to circle).

-- Use to draw filled rectangles and squares.
+- Use to draw filled rectangles and squares (press shift to force to square).

 - Use to draw dotted lines.